TheAlaskanPhysicist/RIT-Coursework-Notes/README.md

 # RIT-Coursework-Notes
-This repository contains notes taken during RIT physics and math courses between Fall 2023 and Summer 2025.
+This repository contains lecture notes taken at Rochester Institute of Technolgy while pursuing a Physics B.S.
 All notes are in Markdown format and were originally maintained in Obsidian.

 Contents include:
-- Lecture summaries
+- Lecture notes and summaries
-- Worked example problems
+- In-class problem solving (and solutions)
-- Concept breakdowns and visual aids
+- Extrapolations of content using physics and mathematics

 ## Structure
 RIT-Coursework-Notes